Introduction to Pydicom

 Slice thickness directly impacts the precision of target localization during treatment.

-Slice Increment and Slice Thickness
+Slice Increment and Slice Thickness.

 Slice Increment/Spacing refers to the movement of the table/scanner for scanning the next slice.